ohaynold/artaf/README.md

 # Purpose

 Pilots rely on [Terminal Aerodrome Forecasts](https://en.wikipedia.org/wiki/Terminal_aerodrome_forecast) or TAFs published typically every six hours for about 700 airports in the United States.
-Although, of course, using computer models, these forecasts still involve a lot of the human factor and are prepared by meteorologists.
+AAlthough these forecasts rely on computer models, they still involve significant human judgment and are prepared by meteorologists.
 In the verbal discussions accompanying the formal forecasts, the meteorologists sometimes make mention of "not yet" including or changing something they foresee since they're not certain enough yet to find doing so worthwhile.

-The purpose of this program to see if we can find evidence of the meteorologists being too conservative (or too aggressive) in incorporating new information as it becomes available.
+The purpose of this program is to see if we can find evidence of the meteorologists being too conservative (or too aggressive) in incorporating new information as it becomes available.
 That is to say, we'd like to see whether there is [autoregressive behavior](https://en.wikipedia.org/wiki/Autoregressive_model) in changes of the forecast for the same parameter at the same time and place.
 Put simply, if the meteorologist makes his forecast worse than it was, is that